PHSKC-APDE/training/package_development/apde_r_package_development.md

   * The `data-raw/` directory contains code that creates or processes raw data into the final datasets that are available within your package.
 Use `usethis::use_data_raw("dataset_name")` to set the `data-raw/` directory and to create a `dataset_name.R` file for the code to prepare your data.
   * The `data/` directory contains the actual `.rda` files that users will access.
 These are created by the code in `data-raw/` when they run `usethis::use_data(dataset_name)`.
   * The `R/data.R` file contains all your dataset documentation using roxygen2 syntax.
 Each dataset gets its own documentation block with detailed `@format` descriptions, `@source` information, `@usage`, and `@name`.
 Additional tags like `@note`, `@reference`, `@details`, `@examples`, `@keywords`, etc. are helpful.
     * Dataset documentation should be thorough - describe every column, include data sources, and note any special characteristics or limitations.
-* Always end dataset documentation with the dataset name in quotes.
+    * Always end dataset documentation with the dataset name in quotes on a line by itself, e.g., `"dataset_name"`
 * Consider using `usethis::use_data(..., overwrite = TRUE)` when updating existing datasets.

+## Additional Directories
+* Use the `inst/` directory for files that need to be installed with your package but aren't R data objects.
+E.g., configuration files, templates, or reference documents that your functions might read.
+* Use `inst/extdata/` for raw data files that are processed by scripts in `data-raw/` or for example external data files that demonstrate how your package works.
+These files should be small.

 ## Package Initialization and Setup

-* Use `R/zzz.R` (rather than `R/onAttach`, `R/onload.R`, `R\options_and_onload.R`, etc.) for package initialization code.
+* Use `R/zzz.R` (rather than `R/onAttach`, `R/onload.R`, `R/options_and_onload.R`, etc.) for package initialization code.
 * This replaces the `.onLoad()` function that runs when the package namespace is loaded.
 * It also replaces the `.onAttach()` function that runs when the package is attached via `library()`.
 * Common uses include: